Haukadalur (Bláskógabyggð): Geysers

 Haukadalur is home to some of the best known sights in Iceland: the geysers and other geothermal features which have developed on the Laugarfjall /is/ rhyolitic dome.
-The biggest geysers of Haukadalur are Strokkur and Geysir itself, which gave us the word 'geyser'.
+The biggest geysers of Haukadalur are Strokkur and Geysir itself, from which the English word 'geyser' derives.
 Strokkur is very dependable and erupts every 4 to 10 minutes, whereas the bigger Geysir nowadays erupts very rarely.
 There are also more than 40 other smaller hot springs, mud pots and fumaroles nearby.
 The water source for the geothermal activity may originate from the southern Langjökull ice sheet, about 50 km to the north.

 Haukadalur geothermal area was mentioned in written sources around 1294 CE, when new local hot springs were activated by earthquakes, but geothermal activity was present before this.
 Earthquakes are also known to have activated local geysers in the recent past, including the earthquakes that occurred on 17 and 21 July 2000.
 Due to the geysers the valley has been a popular tourist attraction since the 18th century.